 Upon arrival at the bus stop, families should stay inside their vehicle.
-Campers will need to provide proof of their COVID-19 their symptoms checklist and COVID-19 test result before leaving the vehicle.
+Campers will need to take a rapid test and provide proof of their COVID-19 their symptoms checklist and COVID-19 test result before leaving the vehicle.
 Staff will assist campers in removing luggage and loading it on to the bus.
 All others must remain in the vehicle, including saying goodbyes.